janis-schanbacher/bachelorarbeit/backend/facilityService/readme.md

-# Analysis Service
+# Facility Service

-Spring Boot Web Service for performing heating facility analyses.
-The necessary data is retrieved from the facility service.
-Analyses configurations are retrieved from the central database.
+Spring Boot Web Service for reading and writing facility related data.
+The web apis from Energielenker and Eneffco, as well as the central databased are used as datasources.

 ## Run the application:
 - Create a configuration file `/src/main/resources/dbConfig.properties` based on `/src/main/resources/dbConfig.properties.sample`